mtcraft22/mtscript/README.md

 <h1>-------------------EN----------------------</h1>
-<p>mtscript is a intuitive spanish systax languaje
+<p>mtscript is a intuitive spanish systax languaje.

 Now only scan a few tokens.
 Don't do anything more.